Qonfused/OSX-Hyper-V/docs/README.md

 ## ✨ Getting Started
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Qonfused/OSX-Hyper-V)

-If you opt to use one of the pre-build releases from this repository, you can skip to [3.
+If you opt to use one of the pre-built releases from this repository, you can skip to [3.
 Setting up Hyper-V](#3-setting-up-hyper-v).

 ### 1. Clone this repository using Git